Get the Scoop on Laravel 5.8

 Upgrading to Laravel 5.8 and Beyond

 If you are already using 5.7 and want to give the newest version a try, we strongly suggest creating a backup manually in advance even if we perform such on daily bases for you.
-If not feeling like doing that, you can always create a test instance before actually pushing the update for your live project.
+If not feeling like doing that, you can always create a test environment before actually pushing the update for your live project.
 Just don’t forget that Laravel 5.8 requires PHP 7.3, so before proceeding with the upgrade, make sure the needed version is selected.
 We would also recommend to take some time and refer to the upgrade guide for 5.8.

 If you enjoyed this article, then you’ll love FastComet’s Laravel SSD Cloud hosting platform.
 Experience increased power, flexibility, and control for your applications.